PulseBeamDev/docs/README.md

 This project uses Astro Starlight for rendering.

-If you'd like to add or modify diagrams, feel free to submit a [Mermaid](https://mermaid.js.org/intro/) file.
+If you'd like to add or modify diagrams, submit a [Mermaid](https://mermaid.js.org/intro/) file.

 ### Deployment